sudeep1046/Minecraft_Bot/README.md

 pip install -r requirements.txt

+Setup environment variables
-Create a .env file in the root folder and add your bot token and server details:
+Create a .env file in the root folder and add:

 DISCORD_TOKEN=your_discord_bot_token
 SERVER_IP=your.minecraft.server.ip